yzhdub/cs-coding-challenge/readme.md

 The restriction of this way is the map might be not big enough if the file is huge, this depends on the JVM setting, but it's possible to cause memory leak due to unmatched items and failed to run if there is no memory left.
 I did not get a chance to do extreme test though.

+### Pre-build

+Please update datasource URL based on your environment: spring.datasource.url=jdbc:hsqldb:hsql://localhost/mydb2

+If you are using HSQLDB, please start it before execute the application.
+Or you can use the in-memory version by removing all from application.properties

 ### Build:

-Update datasource URL based on your environment: spring.datasource.url=jdbc:hsqldb:hsql://localhost/mydb2

 $ mvn clean package

 ### Execution: